risx3/rishabhnimje.github.io/_posts/2020-04-23-fake-and-real-news.md

 </table>
 </div>

-Let's add another column in data set as category where category will be 1 if news is real and 0 if news is fake.
+Let's add another column in data set as 'category' where category will be 1 if news is real and 0 if news is fake.

 ```python
 real['category']=1